kjeske/rudder/README.md

 * Having StateComponent<AppState> as a base class gives us access to:
     - `State` property - our AppState instance
     - `Put` method - method used to dispatch actions
+    - Rerendering the component whenever change in the AppState occurs
 * The `LoadItems` method is attached to the `Load items` button.
 It's role is to dispatch an instance of the Actions.LoadItems action.

 ## Reducers